crosire/reshade-shaders/README.md

 ==================

-This repository aims to collect post-processing shaders written in the ReShade FX shader language. qUINT shaders are provided by https://github.com/martymcmodding/qUINT
+This repository aims to collect post-processing shaders written in the ReShade FX shader language. qUINT shaders are provided by https://github.com/martymcmodding/qUINT | qUINT_MXAO settings are incompatible with the previous MXAO settings.

 Installation